-- 1.1 What is the Core Strategy Local Plan? - 1.1.1 The Core Strategy Local Plan sets out the future development of the Borough over the next 20 years.
-It looks ahead to 2028 and identifies where the main developments will take place, and how places within the Borough will change or be protected from change over that period.
-It contains the Council's planning policies. - 1.1.2The Core Strategy is the central document within the Local Development Framework (LDF).
+1.1 What is the Core Strategy Local Plan?

+1.1.1 The Core Strategy Local Plan sets out the future development of the Borough over the next 20 years.
+It looks ahead to 2028 and identifies where the main developments will take place, and how places within the Borough will change - or be protected from change - over that period.
+It contains the Council's planning policies.

+1.1.2The Core Strategy is the central document within the Local Development Framework (LDF).
 The LDF is made up of documents to guide the future of the Borough.
 There are two types of document within the LDF: Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs).
-The Core Strategy is a Development Plan Document. - 1.1.3The main differences between the two are that DPDs form part of the Statutory Development Plan, and have - 1.1.2 The Local Plan forms part of the Development Plan.
-It is a Development Plan Document.
-It has to go through an Examination in Public by an independent Government Inspector before it can be adopted by the Council.
+The Core Strategy is a Development Plan Document.

+1.1.3The main differences between the two are that DPDs form part of the Statutory Development Plan, and have can adopt them.
-can adopt them.
 SPDs augment policies in DPDs and do not form part of the Development Plan, nor do they have an examination.